oftc/oftc-web/index.md

 by SPI's certification authority.
-You can get the root certificate at the SPI website under [http://www.spi-inc.org/ca/spi-cacert.crt](http://www.spi-inc.org/ca/spi-cacert.crt), and if you care you can verify it using [the pgp-signed fingerprints](http://www.spi-inc.org/ca/spi-cacert.fingerprint.txt).
+You can get the root certificate at the SPI website under [http://www.spi-inc.org/ca/spi-cacert.crt](http://www.spi-inc.org/ca/spi-cacert.crt), and if you care you can verify it using [the pgp-signed certificate fingerprints](http://www.spi-inc.org/ca/spi-cacert.fingerprint.txt).
 Alternatively, install a certificate collection (ca-certificates or similar names are common) that includes it.